bytenft/bytenft-payment-gateway/readme.txt

-=== ByteNFT Transak Payment Gateway ===
+=== ByteNFT Payment Gateway ===
-Contributors: ByteNFT Transak
+Contributors: ByteNFT
-Tags: woocommerce, payment gateway, fiat, ByteNFT Transak Requires at least: 5.0
+Tags: woocommerce, payment gateway, fiat, ByteNFT Requires at least: 5.0
 Tested up to: 6.8
 Stable tag: 1.0.2
 License: GPLv3 or later
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

-The ByteNFT Transak Payment Gateway plugin for WooCommerce 8.9+ allows you to accept fiat payments to sell products on your WooCommerce store.
+The ByteNFT Payment Gateway plugin for WooCommerce 8.9+ allows you to accept fiat payments to sell products on your WooCommerce store.

 == Description ==

-This plugin integrates ByteNFT Transak Payment Gateway with WooCommerce, enabling you to accept fiat payments.
+This plugin integrates ByteNFT Payment Gateway with WooCommerce, enabling you to accept fiat payments.

 == Installation ==